Layne-Huang/layne-huang.github.io/index.md

 ## Short Biography [<a href="" target="_blank">CV</a>]

 I'm a third-year Ph.D. student of the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/).
 Before that, I received my bachelor's degree from Wuhan University (major in MIS and minor in CS).
-My research interests include BioNLP and Machine learning in drug developement.
+My research interests include BioNLP and Machine learning in drug development.

 ## News
 - **[Nov 2022]** Our paper "MDM: Molecular Diffusion Model for 3D Molecule Generation" is accepted to AAAI2023.